Petersburg, Indiana

-Petersburg is a city within Washington Township and the county seat of Pike County, in the U.S. state of Indiana.
-The population was 2,383 at the 2010 census.
+Petersburg is a city within Washington Township and the county seat of Pike County in the U.S. state of Indiana.
+The population was 2,304 at the 2020 census.

 Petersburg is part of the Jasper Micropolitan Statistical Area.

 History

 Petersburg was laid out in 1817.
 The city was named for Peter Brenton, an original owner of the town site.
 A post office has been in operation at Petersburg since 1823.
+In 1925, Petersburg was spared being the next victim of the deadly Tri-State Tornado as the tornado dissipated a few miles southwest of the city before it could reach Petersburg and unleash the wrath it had delivered to many other towns in Missouri, Illinois, and in Indiana itself.

+On the evening of June 2, 1990, a violent F4 tornado impacted the city, killing multiple people and causing major damage to the community.